• Skip to primary navigation

 Homepage link

-Spaghetti with zucchini or what Italians call spaghetti alla Nerano is a simple and delicious zucchini and pasta recipe that originates from a small town called Nerano in Italy.
-This simple zucchini and spaghetti recipe needs only a few ingredients and it is so full of flavor.
-This makes a great meal when zucchini is abundant in the summers but I love making anytime of year.
+Spaghetti alla Nerano is a simple and delicious fried zucchini with spaghetti recipe that needs only a few ingredients and it is so full of flavor.
+This is a great meal to make when zucchini is abundant in the summer but I love making it any time of year.

 pasta Nerano mixed together in pan

-I love all of these recipes with zucchini but the one I do turn to most often is this spaghetti and zucchini pasta.
-I love the simplicity of this pasta and the fact that it uses only a few ingredients: spaghetti, Parmesan, basil, garlic and olive oil.
+I love all of these recipes with zucchini but the one I do turn to most often in the Summer is this spaghetti and zucchini recipe.
+I love the simplicity of this pasta dish and the fact that it uses only a few ingredients: spaghetti, Parmesan, basil, garlic, and olive oil.
+Those few ingredients produce the most wonderful flavorful sauce.

-The Italians have been eating and loving this dish for a while and it is one of my favorites too.
+The Italians have been eating and loving this fried zucchini pasta for a while and it is now one of my favorites too.

 Ingredients Needed